The Youngest Country in the World

 Maybe you’ve already heard of these famous New Zealanders?

-- Sir Richard Hadlee and the New Zealand Blackcaps team in Cricket
+Sir Richard Hadlee and the New Zealand Blackcaps cricket team.

-- Sir Edmund Hilary – first man to climb Mount Everest in 1953
+Sir Edmund Hillary - the first man to climb Mount Everest in 1953

-- Sir Peter Blake – winning the Americas Cup Yacht Race
+Sir Peter Blake - winner of the America's Cup yacht race.

 Summers are warm and dry with temperatures ranging between 18 to 30 degrees celsius.
 Winters are mild with temperatures ranging between 4 to 14 degrees celsius.